 ii.
 Investments in equity instruments - Investments in equity instruments which are held for trading are classified as at fair value through profit or loss (FVTPL).
-For all other equity instruments, the Company makes an irrevocable choice upon initial recognition, on an instrument by instrument basis, to classify the same either as at fair value through other comprehensive income (FVOCI) or fair value through profit or loss (FVTPL).
+For all other equity instruments, the Company makes an irrevocable choice upon initial recognition, on an instrument by instrument basis, to classify the same at fair value through profit or loss (FVTPL).
 Amounts presented in other comprehensive income are not subsequently transferred to profit or loss.
 However, the Company transfers the cumulative gain or loss within equity.
 Dividends on such investments are recognised in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.